personalaccount/Algorithms-Part-1/Pattern Recognition/README.md

 - Check if any 3 (or more) adjacent points in the sorted order have equal slopes with respect to p.
 If so, these points, together with p, are collinear.

 Applying this method for each of the n points in turn yields an efficient algorithm to the problem.
 The algorithm solves the problem because points that have equal slopes with respect to p are collinear, and sorting brings such points together.
 The algorithm is fast because the bottleneck operation is sorting.

- (#):fa-star
-This assignment was developed by Kevin Wayne.
-Copyright © 2005.